 This course consists of guided learning clinical experience in selected health care facilities.
 Continued emphasis is placed on meeting the biopsychosocial developmental needs of the client.
 Role transition to graduate status is fostered.
-Prerequisite: NUR-12302.
+Prerequisite: admission into the nursing program.

 NUR-21400 Nursing Pharmacology (W)